 Ask Me Anything Sessions

-In large organizations leaders often find it difficult to build personal relationships with individuals in their teams, particularly once their team size starts to get above about 100-150 people (See Dunbar’s Number).
+In large organizations leaders often find it difficult to build personal relationships with individuals in their teams.
+This is particularly true once their team size starts to get above about 100-150 people (See Dunbar’s Number).

-Ask me anything sessions (AMAs) are one way that leaders may seek to overcome this challenge, demonstrate their humanity and create an opportunity for their teams to get to know them.
+Ask me anything sessions (AMAs) are one way that leaders may seek to overcome this challenge.
+These sessions let leaders demonstrate their humanity and create an opportunity for their teams to get to know them.
 As well as being used to help teams get to know their leaders, AMAs can be used to communicate about specific topics, e.g. “AMA about the new IT system we’re implementing”.

 The sessions work exactly as their name suggests.
-In them, leaders usually start by introducing themselves or their specific topic and saying a little bit about who they are as a person, before opening the floor to questions which, as the name suggests, can be about anything at all.
+In them, leaders usually start by introducing themselves before opening the floor to questions.
+As the name suggests, these questions can be about anything at all.

-AMAs usually last 30 to 60 minutes and can be live as part of away-days or town-hall sessions, virtual over videoconferencing, audio only on conference calls or even completed using webchat tools.
+AMAs usually last 30 to 60 minutes.
+They can be live as part of away-days or town-hall sessions or virtual over platforms like zoom.
+They can even take place over audio only on conference calls or using webchat tools.

-“Tell me anything” sessions are an interesting variant of AMAs in which leaders listen to whatever a small group would like to share with them.
+“Tell me anything” sessions are an interesting variant of AMAs.
+In them leaders listen to whatever a small group would like to share with them.
 These “tell me anything” sessions are powerful ways for leaders to gain an insight into specific aspects of their business, or the views of specific groups within their organizations.
 Tell me anything sessions are particularly helpful ways for leaders to learn about the challenges faced by the members of their minority groups.